theivyzhang/Robot_RandomWalk/README.md

 (`ros.env` contains environment variables for ROS that can be modified before running the command in step 3.)

-## 2. Running a ROS gazebo simulation for testing
+## 2. Running a ROS gazebo simulation for testing the
 Once the other terminal shows the following type of messages

     Starting ros-apple-silicon_novnc_1 ... done